hlt-mt/TMOP/README.md

 iii) awkward according to some formatting criteria.

-TMop has been developed at [Fondazione Bruno Kessler](https://hlt-mt.fbk.eu) with the support of the European Association of Machine Translation (EAMT).
+TMop has been developed at [Fondazione Bruno Kessler](https://hlt-mt.fbk.eu) with the support of the European Association of Machine Translation (EAMT) and the European Project [Modern Machine Translation (MMT)](http://www.modernmt.eu).
 It can be downloaded as a package including: software, documentation, toy data and evaluation scripts.

 # Contacts